grafana/agent/docs/configuration-reference.md

 # same machine as the agent process.
 [host_filter: <boolean> | default = false]

+# Relabel configs to apply against discovered targets.
+The relabeling is
+# temporary and just used for filtering targets.
+host_filter_relabel_configs:
+  [ - <relabel_config> ... ]

 # How frequently the WAL truncation process should run.
 Every iteration of
 # truncation will checkpoint old series, create a new segment for new samples,
 # and remove old samples that have been succesfully sent via remote_write.